| David Perlov

 filmmaking at the time.
 Still, Perlov took advantage of every

 work opportunity he had to introduce his own cinematic conception.
+Following

 the Eichmann trial, Perlov made In Thy Blood Live, the